AbdEl-RhmanMohamad/AbdEl-RhmanMohamad/README.md

 - Business Intelligence Reporting: Crafted a descriptive analysis dashboard in Power BI, focusing on aesthetic design and insightful data presentation.

 ### KPMG AU Data Analytics Job Simulation on Forage [here](https://github.com/AbdEl-RhmanMohamad/KPMG-AU-Data-Analytics)
+- Completed a simulation focused on advising a client on customer targeting with the Data, Analytics & Modelling team
-- Assessed data quality and completeness in preparation for analysis using Power Query.
+- Assessed data quality and completeness in preparation for analysis
-- Analyzed data to target high-value customers based on demographics and attributes using Excel.
+- Analysed data to target high-value customers based on demographics and attributes
-- Developed dashboards to communicate findings with visuals using Power BI.
+- Developed dashboards to communicate findings with visuals

 ### Data Analysis Project - AdventureWorks [here](https://github.com/AbdEl-RhmanMohamad/Data-Analysis-Project-AdvantureWorks)
 - Analyzed sales performance using the Adventure Works dataset.